dsyer/presos/decks/microservice-security.md

 * Resource Servers might be microservices
 * Web app clients: authorization code grant
-* Browser clients (single page app): implicit grant
+* Browser clients (single page app): authorization code grant (better) or implicit grant
 * Mobile and non-browser clients: password grant (maybe with mods for multifactor etc.)
 * Service clients (intra-system): client credentials or relay user token

+## Single Page Apps

+With backend services CORS restrictions make reverse proxy useful (`@EnableZuulProxy`).
+Then you can acquire tokens in the client app and relay them to back end.

+With no backend services, don't be shy, **use the session** (authorization code flow is vastly superior).

+Spring Session helps a lot.

 ## Relaying User Tokens